Non-abelian symmetries of quasitoric manifolds

 An omniorientation of a quasitoric manifold \(M\) is a choice of orientations for \(M\) and all characteristic submanifolds of \(M\).
 An omniorientation of \(M\) induces a complex structure on all normal bundles of the characteristic submanifolds.
 These complex structures may be used to make the map \(\bar{\lambda}\) unique by requiring that the \(S^1\)-action induced by \(\bar{\lambda}(M_i)\) on the normal bundle of \(M_i\) is given by complex multiplication.

 The cohomology \(H^*(M;\mathbb{Z})\) was computed by Davis and Januszkiewicz \cite[Theorem 4.14]{0733.52006}.
-It is torsion-free and generated by the Poincar\'e-duals \(PD(M_i)\) of the characteristic manifolds.
-If we choose \(\bar{\lambda}\) as above, then these Poincar\'e-duals are subject to the following relations
+It is torsion-free and generated by the Poincar\'e duals \(PD(M_i)\) of the characteristic manifolds.
+If we choose \(\bar{\lambda}\) as above, then these Poincar\'e duals are subject to the following relations

 and, for \(\sigma\subset \mathfrak{F}\),